carbonblack/carbon-black-cloud-sdk-python/docs/concepts.rst

 Static Methods
 --------------

-As of version 1.4.2 we are introducing static methods on some classes.
-They handle API requests that are not tied with a specific resource id, thus they cannot be instance methods, but static helper methods.
-And because those methods are static, you need to pass CBCloudAPI object as a first argument.
+In version 1.4.2 we introduced static methods on some classes.
+They handle API requests that are not tied to a specific resource id, thus they cannot be instance methods, instead static helper methods.
+Because those methods are static, they need a CBCloudAPI object to be passed as the first argument.

 Search suggestions
 ^^^^^^^^^^^^^^^^^^